 I was once asked what could be my one-word description of Hong Kong.
-At the time I could not describe it because my mind was filled was filled with lots of Hong Kong characteristics: on-the-go, the city that never sleeps, very crowded, orderly chaos, etc. Obviously, they don’t fit the one-word description I was asked about.
+At the time, I could not describe it because my mind was filled with lots of Hong Kong characteristics: on-the-go, the city that never sleeps, very crowded, orderly chaos, etc. They don’t fit the one-word description I was asked about.

 Now I have that description: vibrant.

-As a foreigner living in Hong Kong for the past several years, I have always been invited to Chinese meals at house of friends and in restaurants.
+As a foreigner living in Hong Kong for the past several years, I have received invitations to Chinese meals at friends’ homes and in restaurants.
 There are many things that I still need to learn, from naming dishes to dining etiquettes.

-- At the beginning of meals in restaurants, tea is served not only for drinking but also to wash utensils.
+- At the beginning of meals in restaurants, tea is served not only for drinking but also for washing utensils.
 Of course, if you chose to do the latter, you must not drink the tea!

-- It should be perfectly fine to lift my bowl up and shove the food into my mouth with chopsticks; same is true with producing sound when slurping soup and noodles.
+- It should be perfectly fine to lift my bowl and shove the food into my mouth with chopsticks; the same is valid with producing sound when slurping soup and noodles.

-- It is perfectly fine to point out to a dish eaten by someone else if I want to order it and I don’t know what is its name.
+- It is perfectly fine to point out a dish eaten by someone else if I want to order it, and I don’t know what its name is.

-- While burping is absolutely abhorred in certain places (I noticed it in Austria), it’s a sign of a satisfying meal and everyone doing so will please the hosts.
+- While burping is abhorred in certain places (I noticed it in Austria), it’s a sign of a satisfying meal, and everyone doing so will please the hosts.

-- It is expected in Hong Kong to share tables with complete strangers.
-With few seats on offer and dinner or lunch breaks expect surge of hungry clients, sharing of tables is a common practice.
-We share the table to these people, not the food and it’s not unusual not to talk to them.
+- It is expected in Hong Kong to share tables with strangers.
+With few seats on offer and dinner or lunch breaks expect surge of hungry clients, sharing of meals is a common practice.
+We share the table with these people, not the food, and it’s not unusual not to talk to them.

 - Service is fast so that when I order something, it reaches my table without too much waiting.
 When I am done, shop keepers also expect me to leave soon.
-Time and space is important so I need to be considerate especially during busy hours.
+Time and space are essential, so I need to be considerate, especially during busy hours.

-- When served fish, don’t turn it over or some misfortune could happen to you.
-I find this very interesting and some friends actually don’t practice this one.
+- When served fish, don’t turn it over, or some misfortune could happen to you.
+I find this very interesting, and some friends don’t practice this one.

 - When paying by credit card, a computer printout shows “TIP” where you can write your tip.
 While I don’t think this is mandatory, it is a common practice to write an amount more or less 10% of the whole bill.

-- Ordering of food and drinks is usually done by the group and you must not order it separately (unless of course you are eating alone).
+- The group usually does ordering food and drinks, and you must not order it separately (unless, of course, you are eating alone).

 - Hosts often ask guests what type of food they want to eat.
-When asked, I often say I eat everything but secretly hope I won’t see a snake soup served later.
+When asked, I usually say I eat everything but secretly hope I won’t see a snake soup served later.

 - Bill is often understood as payable by the hosts.
-A guest insisting to pay for the meal only makes the hosts look bad.
+A guest insisting on paying for the meal only makes the hosts look bad.